A Gibberlings Three Mod

 Notably, it also dramatically beefs up the defences of Ust Natha (as of version 8, this is an optional subcomponent).
 The place is a drow city, not the kind of place that even a 15th level adventuring party should be able to wipe out.
 Now, more defenders will continuously spawn.
 For the first twenty rounds or so, this will be disorganised, low-level groups.
 After that, the drow will get more organised and start sending serious war-parties against the party.
 Eventually truly powerful groups of mages and high priestesses will turn up.

 Warning: this component is not intended to make the conquest of the drow city somewhat more interesting and challenging: it is meant to make it virtually impossible.
-It's probably possible to beat the drow and conquer Ust Natha without exploits, but it will be extremely difficult.
+It's probably possible to beat the drow and conquer Ust Natha without exploits, but it will be extremely difficult and it's not the intended playstyle (i.e., if you manage to do it, don't complain to me that it's too difficult or time-consuming!)
 The sane thing to do is to get out as soon as you can; even that will probably be a bit trickier than usual.

 Players who do want a challenging but doable battle to conquer Ust Natha can make it more manageable at the console; see the Customisation section for details.